Sainsbury sales get Jubilee boost

 "Customers continued the habit of savvy shopping to save money in order to be able to treat themselves on special occasions, shown by strong sales in the lead up to the Jubilee celebrations," chief executive Justin King said.

-"Just as in 2011, the quarter was characterised by five bank holidays, a royal event and periods of unseasonal weather."
+"Just as in 2011, the quarter was characterized by five bank holidays, a royal event and periods of unseasonal weather."

 Sainsbury said sales at stores open over a year, excluding fuel, rose 1.4 percent in its first quarter, the 12 weeks to June 9, which it said was in line with its expectations.